 PLCB Underage and Dangerous Drinking Grant

-The Pennsylvania Liquor Control Board (PLCB) is committed to providing financial support to address underage and dangerous drinking.
-Through the Alcohol Education Grant Program, the PLCB’s 2017-2019 Underage and Dangerous Drinking grant will be used to help fund prevention programs focused on underage alcohol consumption and support related law-enforcement activities.
+Since inception of the grants program in 1999, the Pennsylvania Liquor Control Board (PLCB) has awarded more than $21.1 million in alcohol education grants to fund programs that focus on proven strategies to discourage and reduce both underage and dangerous drinking.
+The Pennsylvania Liquor PLCB is committed to providing financial support to address underage and dangerous drinking.
+Through the Alcohol Education Grant Program, the PLCB’s 2022-2024 Underage and Dangerous Drinking grant will be used to help fund prevention programs focused on underage alcohol consumption and support related law-enforcement activities.
 The maximum award for the two-year grant is $40,000.
 The PLCB has awarded more than $1 million annually in grants that fund programs that focus on proven strategies to discourage and reduce both underage and dangerous drinking.
 Grants are awarded to schools, community organizations, municipalities, law enforcement organizations, non-profit organizations, institutions of higher education, and for-profit institutions, and grant-funded initiatives have included increased police patrols, social norms campaigns, "Parents Who Host, Lose the Most" campaigns, college alcohol assessment surveys, online alcohol education programs, peer training, and more.
-The Upper Dublin Township Police Department (UDPD) has been a successful recipient of the Pennsylvania Liquor Control Board’s Underage and Dangerous Drinking Grant for almost 11 years and, as a recipient, the Department has been and will continue to be successful with preventing and deterring underage and dangerous drinking.
+The Upper Dublin Township Police Department was a successful recipient of the Pennsylvania Liquor Control Board’s Underage and Dangerous Drinking Grant.
+The Department has received $32,000.00 towards grant initiatives, including, but not limited to: community education, public service announcements, sworn personnel training, and underage and dangerous drinking patrols.
+The Upper Dublin Township Police Department has been a successful grant recipient for approximately 15 years.
+The Department has been and will continue to be successful with preventing and deterring underage and dangerous drinking.

 Regarding Underage and Dangerous Drinking Enforcement Details, Upper Dublin Police Officers will patrol via police bicycles areas that may be frequented by underage and dangerous drinkers, particularly at times of statistically higher instances of young people engaged in these activities.
 UDPD has approximately 20 police officers certified as bicycle police officers, which is a vital asset in preventing and deterring underage and dangerous drinking.
 The Bicycle Patrol Unit patrols those areas of Upper Dublin Township not accessible by police vehicles, which include Upper Dublin Township parks and recreation properties, Upper Dublin School District properties, golf courses and country clubs, and large wooded natural areas.
 UDPD will work closely with campus and school safety and security personnel as well as community leaders, local residents, and merchants in order to prevent and deter underage and dangerous drinking.